jessicadunbar/nternetinspired.github.com/about.md

 <h3>Family Intervention;</h3>
 Working with families as a whole, or separately with adults, signposting and supporting their engagement with partnership/support agencies where appropriate.
-Knowledge and experience of Effective Parenting Principles, Family Group Conferencing and Restorative principles.
+Knowledge and practical experience of Effective Parenting Principles, Family Group Conferencing and Restorative principles.

 <h3>General skills and Experience;</h3>
 Training and experience in Safeguarding, Mental Health, Vulnerability, Housing, Bereavement, Alcohol and Drug, Sexual Health, Teenage Relationship Abuse, Anger Management Issues.